napari/napari.github.io/dev/_sources/gallery/nD_points_with_features.rst

 add_points and add_image APIs, where the markes are visible as nD objects across the dimensions, specified by their size

+.. tags:: visualization-nD

 ..
-GENERATED FROM PYTHON SOURCE LINES 9-57
+GENERATED FROM PYTHON SOURCE LINES 11-59